rachelesmee/website/foss4guklocal2023/maynooth.md

 ### Call for Talks

 The call for talks has now *closed*.
+However, there is still some flexibility if you would really like to tell us about your experiences with FOSS4G and related tools and data.
+Please contact [Peter Mooney](mailto:peter.mooney@mu.ie) if you would like to explore this opportunity.

 ### Registration